Skip to content

 Challengeable by: Auditor

-Conduct double materiality assessment under ESRS 1 + ESRS 2 plus single financial materiality under IFRS S1 + S2 Which sustainability matters + datapoints are material from impact perspective and financial perspective under ESRS double materiality plus IFRS single materiality?
+Conduct the ESRS double materiality assessment alongside IFRS single financial materiality Which sustainability matters and datapoints are material from both the impact and financial perspectives under ESRS double materiality, and which subset meets IFRS single materiality?
 Human Auditor

-Double materiality assessment under ESRS 1 paragraph 28-50 requires structured methodology covering impact materiality (severity + scope + irremediability + likelihood for actual + potential impacts) plus financial materiality (likelihood + magnitude of financial effects) with stakeholder engagement evidence.
-EFRAG IG 1 Materiality Assessment Implementation Guidance 2024 plus ESMA Public Statement October 2024 set assessment standards.
-IFRS S1 paragraph 17 applies single financial materiality only without impact lens.
-Practical reconciliation: ESRS materiality output is superset of IFRS materiality output; companies dual-reporting maintain ESRS-driven datapoint collection feeding IFRS S1 + S2 disclosures.
-Sustainability owner + audit committee + Big-4 limited-to-reasonable assurance review required
+The double materiality assessment under ESRS 1 paragraphs 28-50 requires a structured methodology covering impact materiality (the severity, scope, irremediability, and likelihood of actual and potential impacts) and financial materiality (the likelihood and magnitude of the financial effects), backed by stakeholder-engagement evidence.
+EFRAG IG 1 Materiality Assessment Implementation Guidance 2024 and the ESMA Public Statement of October 2024 set the standards.
+IFRS S1 paragraph 17 applies single financial materiality only, without the impact lens.
+Because the ESRS materiality output is a superset of the IFRS output, a dual-reporting company runs the ESRS-driven datapoint collection to feed its IFRS S1 and S2 disclosures, with the sustainability owner, audit committee, and Big-4 assurance review required.

 Decision Record